anonymous-res-user/Turkic-Unified-Writing-System-fastText/README.md

-**Important Supplementary Info: All WikiANN NER and UD POS training freezes the fastText embeddings.⚠️‼️**
+**Important Supplementary Info: All WikiANN NER and UD POS training freezes the fastText embeddings.**

 By running each {iso639-3}\_cta.py, you can get text files uroman\_{iso639-1}.txt and comturk\_{iso639-1}.txt